-3 Things to Know About Computer Information Systems Degrees
+Three Things to Know About Computer Information Systems Degrees

 Before we get into the benefits of the computer information systems field, let’s explore the fundamentals.
-Computer information systems is a field of study that focuses on how to use technological advancement to increase revenue and help businesses prosper.
+Computer information systems focuses on using technological advancement to increase revenue and help businesses prosper.